Therapeutic activities and interventions utilized by nga kaiwhakaora ngangahau/occupational therapists may include (but are not limited to):

 – Community living skills

-– Life transitions and community reintegration (such as direct support of service users who are moving from supported health environments to community-based settings)
+– Life transitions and community reintegration, including direct support for service users moving from supported health environments to community-based settings

-All of the therapeutic activities/interventions described above are situated in an occupation-based practice context which utilises occupation to enable service users to gain skills, confidence and resources to engage in daily living and the communities of people who are identified as important to the service user.
+All of the therapeutic activities and interventions described above are situated in an occupation-based practice context.
+This context utilizes occupation to enable service users to gain skills, confidence, and resources necessary for engaging in daily living and connecting with communities that are important to them.

-This article is taken from the Occupational Therapists working Mental Health and Addictions position statement from https://www.otnz.co.nz/
+This article is derived from the Occupational Therapists working in Mental Health and Addictions position statement available at https://www.otnz.co.nz/